 Antigua Rainforest Canopy Tour

-Thrill seekers love this a high-wire journey through rainforests.
-Go from tree to tree via an assortment of suspension bridges, zip lines and swings, climaxing with a daredevil 60-foot drop.
+Thrill seekers love this high-wire journey through rainforests.
+Go from tree to tree via an assortment of suspension bridges, zip lines, and swings, climaxing with a daredevil 60-foot drop.
 For those with energy to spare, complete the full course with the obstacle challenge.